gohugoio/hugo/content/en/methods/page/InSection.md

 toc: true
 ---

-The `InSection` method on a page object reports whether the given page is in the given section.
+The `InSection` method on a `Page` object reports whether the given page is in the given section.
 Note that the method returns `true` when comparing a page to a sibling.

 {{% include "methods/page/_common/definition-of-section.md" %}}